A Raisin in the Sun

 For her title, Hansberry chose "A Raisin in the Sun," an evocative phrase that comes from "Harlem," one of the 91 poems in the Langston Hughes book "Montage of A Dream Deferred."
 Hansberry’s play concerns a house in a white enclave in Chicago called Clybourne Park; in reality, her family sought to buy a house in a Chicago neighborhood called Washington Park, and faced opposition from the neighborhood’s property owner’s association, which sought to exclude blacks from the neighborhood.

 The Huntington Theatre Company’s production of "A Raisin in the Sun" runs concurrently with Speakeasy Stage Company’s production of "Clybourne Park," across town at the Boston Center for the Arts.
 "Clybourne Park," by Bruce Norris, spends its first half filling in part of the story of "A Raisin in the Sun" -- you might, were you to be so bold (or insensitive to political correctness), call it the "white" part of the story.
-Norris uses a minor character from the original play, a white man named Karl Lindner from the Clybourne Park property owners’ association, as a starting point and explores questions around the original play.
+Norris uses a minor character from "A Raisin in the Sun," a white man named Karl Lindner from the Clybourne Park property owners’ association, as a starting point and explores questions around the original play.

 For example: Why would a white family living in an extremely race-conscious period of history sell their house to black buyers?
 Why would the asking price be low enough to enable a family living in a low-rent district to buy the property?
 And -- one of the most charged questions -- is pure race hatred the sole reason for neighborhood opposition to a black family moving into a white neighborhood, or are there economic reasons in play also?
 Can the two factors be disengaged, or are they impenetrably intertwined?
 What are the social consequences to pioneering steps by black families into white enclaves?
 Norris invents a cast of memorable characters and fleshes out the person of Linder, who proves to have his own ethnic complexities.